Nick Punto

-Nicholas Paul Punto (born November 8, 1977) is an American former professional baseball infielder.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies, Minnesota Twins, St. Louis Cardinals, Boston Red Sox, Los Angeles Dodgers, and Oakland Athletics.
+Nicholas Paul Punto (born November 8, 1977) is an American former professional baseball infielder and current coach for the San Diego Padres of Major League Baseball (MLB).
+He played in MLB for the Philadelphia Phillies, Minnesota Twins, St. Louis Cardinals, Boston Red Sox, Los Angeles Dodgers, and Oakland Athletics.
 With the Cardinals, he won the 2011 World Series over the Texas Rangers.
 He has also played for the Italian national baseball team in the World Baseball Classic.

-Career
+Playing career

 Early career

-Punto attended Trabuco Hills High School in Mission Viejo, California and stayed in Mission Viejo to attend Saddleback College before being drafted in the 21st round of the 1998 MLB Draft by the Philadelphia Phillies.
-Punto played in the Phillies system for the Class A Clearwater Phillies, Class A Batavia Muckdogs, Class AA Reading Phillies and Class AAA Scranton/Wilkes-Barre Red Barons before his promotion to the majors.
+Punto attended Trabuco Hills High School in Mission Viejo, California.
+He was drafted by the Minnesota Twins in the 33rd round (993rd overall) of the 1997 Major League Baseball draft, but did not sign.
+He stayed in Mission Viejo to attend Saddleback College before being drafted in the 21st round (614th overall) of the 1998 Major League Baseball draft by the Philadelphia Phillies.
+Punto played in the Phillies system for the Single-A Clearwater Phillies, Single-A Batavia Muckdogs, Double-A Reading Phillies and Triple-A Scranton/Wilkes-Barre Red Barons before his promotion to the majors.

-Philadelphia Phillies (2001-2003)
+Philadelphia Phillies (2001–2003)

-Drafted in the 21st round of the 1998 MLB draft, Punto made his major league debut with the Philadelphia Phillies on September 9, 2001.
-He singled to right field off Bob Scanlan of the Montreal Expos as a pinch hitter in the 8th inning.
-He had 2 hits in 5 at-bats in just 4 games with the Phillies that season.
-In 2002 with the Scranton/Wilkes-Barre Red Barons, he played in 115 games and hit .271, earning a selection as an International League All-Star.
+Punto made his major league debut with the Philadelphia Phillies on September 9, 2001.
+He singled to right field off Bob Scanlan of the Montreal Expos as a pinch hitter in the eighth inning.
+He had two hits in five at-bats (.400) in just four games with the Phillies that season.
+In 2002 with the Scranton/Wilkes-Barre Red Barons, Punto played in 115 games and hit .271 with a home run, 29 RBI and 42 stolen bases, earning a selection as an International League All-Star.

-In 3 years with the Phillies he played in a total of 77 games and hit .223.
+In three years with the Phillies, Punto played in a total of 77 games and hit .223.
 His first, and only, home run with the Phillies was hit off Steve Trachsel of the New York Mets on July 10, 2003.